3 cuts of meat, sizzling side dishes + epic mad-scientist experience

 It’s as rustic as Cape Town gets, and the experience is only made better by your company and the food you’re having.

 They say you eat with your eyes first, but when the smell of the Bo-Kaap Braai’s just-braaied meat hits your nose, you won’t care what it looks like.
-From spicy tikka chicken to mixed grill and even boerewors rolls, lamb chops, T-bone and ribs – everything is succulent and braaied with the skill of a braai master 19 years in the game.
+From spicy tikka chicken to mixed grill and even boerewors rolls, lamb chops, T-bone and ribs – everything is succulent and braaied with the skill of a braai master more than 20 years in the game.

 The lamb chops melt in your mouth and the ribs slide off the bone plus your side of chips is crispy on the outside, fluffy on the inside and just enough to make your meal filling.
 You have a choice of sauces too: from tomato to barbecue and one secret sauce that’s a family heirloom.